-Everything you need to know about choosing the best Web Isolation solution to protect your users as they browse the web
+What you need to know about auditing the use of Web Isolation to secure users as they browse the web

-If you're one of the growing number of Chief Information Security Officers considering Web Isolation to protect your organization from threats like ransomware and phishing, you're far from alone.
-But the technology you choose can have implications for security, usability, management overheads, and cost.
+If you're one of the growing number of IT Auditors reviewing the use of Web Isolation to protect an organisation from threats like ransomware and phishing, you're far from alone.
+The specific Web Isolation technology being used and its configuration can have implications for the level of security achieved.

-It's easy to see why Web Isolation (or Remote Browser Isolation) is such a critical technology.
+It's easy to see why Web Isolation (also known as Remote Browser Isolation) is such a critical technology.
 Threats on public web pages are growing and, while firewalls, proxies, user training, web filters, and other tools can help, there is always still a risk that malicious code can make its way onto your endpoints.
-This guide explores everything you need to know about choosing the best Web Isolation solution to protect your users as they browse the web.